luntergroup/octopus/README.md

 * CMake 3.3 or greater
 * Optional:
     * Python3 or greater

+Warning: GCC 6.1.1 and below have bugs which affect octopus, so only trust 6.2 and above.
+Clang seems ok at 3.8.
+Visual Studio is untested.

 ##Installation

-Octopus can be built and installed on a wide range of operating systems including most Unix based systems (Linux, OS X) and Windows.
+Octopus can be built and installed on a wide range of operating systems including most Unix based systems (Linux, OS X) and Windows (untested).

-####*Installing with Homebrew (for OS X)*
+####*Installing with Homebrew on OS X*

 The recommended method of installation for Mac OS X is with the package manager [Homebrew](http://brew.sh):